-When it comes to aerodynamics, Bianchi claims that the alterations produce a 20-watt saving at 50kph when compared with the XR2 (15 watts as a result of the frame tweaks, 5 watts from the bar) and the improvements come following a plethora of tests, from analysis in the wind tunnel to ‘Formula One Flow Visualisation’ and road testing with LottoNL-Jumbo pro team riders.
-The redesign has added 85g to the frame weight (in a size 55), however, but in terms or raw speed the slippery frame should outrun the added grams.
+Bianchi claims the model can save a rider 20-watts at 50kph when compared with the predeceasing XR2.
+The redesign added 85g to the frame weight (in a size 55), but in terms or raw speed the slippery frame can outrun the added grams.

-The wind-cheating attributes of the frame are apparent at a glance: the down tube curves to meet the rear wheel, Vision Metron 5D handlebar and integrated stem look set to cut through the air with knife-like precision, and chunky tube profiles at the fork and down tube present clean lines.
+Wind cheating attributes are noticeable – the down tube curves to meet the rear wheel, Vision Metron 5D handlebar and integrated stem look set to cut through the air with knife-like precision, and chunky tube profiles at the fork and down tube present clean lines.

-‘Comfortable aerodynamic road bike’ has long been considered an oxymoronic phrase, but Bianchi has aimed to provide the answer.
-The Oltre range is the fourth model family to feature their ‘Countervail Technology’ party trick – a frame treatment that aims to offer a notable element of spring over even the roughest of surfaces.
+‘Comfortable aero road bike’ has long been considered an oxymoronic phrase, but Bianchi has aimed to provide the answer using its ‘Countervail Technology’ party trick – a frame treatment that aims to offer a notable element of spring over even the roughest of surfaces.

 Regardless of the actual percentage saving in comfort, it’s undeniable that the result is a ride that dampens out the worst of road buzz and thus leaves a rider fresh to make the most of the wattage savings on offer.